 The New York Historical Society Museum invited this project into their permanent collection

-a book publication and other events to follow – watch this space
+and other events to follow – watch this space

 6′ apart NYC, April – May 2020

 “… that each should stand guard over the solitude of the other”

 We are all looking at art and life now, more than ever before – through the lens of our times — art in the time of Covid-19 and our current socio political awareness heightened by the recent events surrounding the murder of George Floyd and many others.

 I created the project ” side walk” with my camera during the lockdown period when NYC was the epicentre of the pandemic.